Hector295/market-ws-actual/charts/whitestack/whitesdn-controller/README.md

 ## Usage

-This controller runs everytime a NAD resource is modified and periodically after that so user interaction is not required.
+This controller runs everytime a NAD resource is created or modified and periodically after that so user interaction is not required.
+This controller will configure the Kubernetes nodes that have the SR-IOV operator label `feature.node.kubernetes.io/network-sriov.capable=true` or the custom label `whitestack.com/whitesdn-controller=true`, so if your cluster is not using the SR-IOV operator please set the custom label in the required nodes.

 You can verify if a NAD has been processed correctly by checking if a finalizer is present in the manifest named `whitesdn.whitestack.com/finalizer`.
 If the finalizer is not present you should check if there are any errors in the controller's logs.